-Earlier this year, in July to be more precise, I learned that some jewelry I had left in the USA with my son had been stolen (we live in Burundi, Africa).
+In July 2019 I learned that some jewelry I had left in the USA with my son had been stolen (we live in Burundi, Africa).
 Together with the help of the local detective, my son located the items at a local pawn shop.
 After speaking with the owner and proving that the items were indeed mine and stolen, a hold was placed on them pending resolution of the case.
-In the meanwhile, I wrote a personal statement and sent it in to the investigating detective and waited to travel Stateside for our usual bi-yearly itineration.
-We were set to arrive in September and would work on collecting the jewelry at that time.
+In the meanwhile, I wrote a personal statement and sent it in to the investigating detective.
+I waited to travel Stateside for our usual bi-yearly itineration in order to hopefully resolve the issue.
+We were set to arrive in September that year and would work on collecting the jewelry at that time.

 When we finally arrived in town and managed to talk to the detective face-to-face, we learned that retrieving our property would be a bit more complicated than we had originally imagined.
 The owner of the shop had offered to “give” us our property if we paid him $500.00.
 We felt such a sum was unfair and followed the detective’s advice to file papers at the courthouse to get the property returned to us.
-The shop owner was resolute and would not return the stolen property; we were given a date to appear before a judge just last week (October 24).
+The shop owner was resolute and would not return the stolen property.
+We were given a date to appear before a judge on the 24th of October, 2019.

-I found myself standing last Thursday morning at a podium next to the pawn shop owner before a judge.
+I found myself standing on the appointed day at a podium next to the pawn shop owner before a judge.
 The whole process for me was nerve wracking.
 My husband (Jamie), who had pushed for us to get the items returned in the first place, has the emotional strength of an army.
 His mantra throughout the process was, “It’s not their jewelry!
 We are going to get it back!”
 I followed his lead, all the while feeling wobbly and anxious about what the actual outcome would be.

 I am an Enneagram 2w1 personality for those who might be interested, it may shed light on my reaction!

-Yes, the necklace and bracelet were mine, yes they were stolen and yes I wanted them back.
-However, I also knew that things don’t always turn out as we hope or plan and my negativity took over “helping” me to prepare for disappointment.
+Yes, the necklace and bracelet were mine.
+Yes, they were stolen and yes I wanted them back.
+However, I also knew that things don’t always turn out as we hope or plan.
+My negativity took over “helping” me to prepare for disappointment.
 I went so far as saying, “Let them keep it!” when the shop owner refused to return in voluntarily.
-Jamie would not hear of it and off we went to see the judge last Thursday.
+Jamie would not hear of it and off we went to the courthouse.

 Since the jewelry was mine, I was the one called to stand at the podium.
-I knew Jamie would most likely have done a better job than me in explaining the whole situation but I did my best when my account of events was called for.
+I knew Jamie would most likely have done a better job than me in explaining the whole situation.
+I did my level best to explain my account of the whole situation.
 I kept things truthful, simple and to-the-point.
 There was no need for anything more or less, I reckoned, as a little part of me hoped that the right thing would happen.

 An order was written on the spot and handed to both parties ordering the shop to return the items to me free of any charge.
 About an hour later, I found myself wearing the necklace and bracelet, a bit embarrassed at my pessimism throughout the process.